Vivojay/YouTube-wav-Downloader/README.md

 1. You can download audio from **any** YouTube URL you want.
 2. You can download audios from **multiple** YouTube video URLs at once.
 3. You can use the simple built in **text-based YouTube search** to search and download videos you like.
+4. Any duplicate files will automatically be detected and will NOT be downloaded.
-4. After confirming downloads, you will be shown the selected downloaded videos **in your browser**.
+5. After confirming downloads, you will be shown the selected downloaded videos **in your browser**.

 **Note: Downloaded videos are always converted to `.wav` format**

 ## Usage Instructions